-He was performing weekly in local clubs by the time he graduated college, playing songs by George Strait, Dan Fogelberg, Hank Williams and the Beatles. martinez moved to Tucson, Arizona to attend graduate school, and not knowing anyone gave him more than enough time to work on his songwriting.
+He was performing weekly in local clubs by the time he graduated from what was then called Southwest Texas State University, playing his own songs and covers by George Strait, Dan Fogelberg, Hank Williams and the Beatles.
+After receiving his BA in Communications martinez moved to Tucson, Arizona to attend graduate school, and not knowing anyone gave him more than enough time to work on his songwriting.
 As he improved he decided to leave his studies and move back to Austin to seriously pursue a future in music.
 After numerous trips to Nashville and constant gigging, martinez released his first album, Spinning Our Wheels, in 1998 and sold it at his shows.
 A previous recording, On the Border was never released.
 2001's Stand Your Ground brought him more attention but it was the American Idol-styled country television show Nashville Star that would break him into the mainstream.
 During one of the club gigs martinez played in Nashville, he was spotted by a rep from Dualtone records.
 He finished second on Nashville Star, but

 His flowing melodies carry stories told by a true Texas songwriter and his songs have been covered by many independent artists and a couple of major acts.
 Flaco Jimenez in a duet with Raul Malo covered his "Seguro Que Hell Yes," co-written with Alex Harvey and Mike Blakely.
 Flaco's self-titled album that housed the track won the Grammy for Best Mexican-American Performance.
-Oddly, Alan Jackson recorded and included the very same song in his box set, Genuine: The Alan Jackson Story.
+Additionally, Alan Jackson recorded and included the very same song in his box set, Genuine: The Alan Jackson Story.
 Three of the JAM's songs are featured the independent film called I Miss You Already.